hmajid2301/markdown-to-devto/README.rst

   -m, --file PATH                 The markdown file to publish.
   -f, --folder PATH               Path to folder to publish markdown files
                                   from.
-  -i, --ignore PATH               Path to folder to ignore and not publish
+  -i, --ignore TEXT               Folder to ignore and not publish markdown
-                                  markdown files from .history.
+                                  files from i.e. .history.
+  -o, --output PATH               Where to save the articles after they have
+                                  been transformed (the articles will still be uploaded).
+  -s, --site TEXT                 If you're are using the Gatsby plugin to
+                                  allow local links between articles.
+For
+                                  dev.to we will need to replace with the link to your blog.
   -l, --log-level [DEBUG|INFO|ERROR]
                                   Log level for the script.
   --help                          Show this message and exit.